strmlineapp-ux/agileflow/src/docs/user-manual.md

 ### 8.1 Admin Management (`/dashboard/admin`)
 This is the central control panel for configuring the application itself.
-- **Admin Groups**: Create and manage high-level administrative groups.
-To delete a group, hover over its card and click the `delete` icon that appears in the corner.
+- **Admins**: Manage a list of system administrators, with the ability to grant and revoke admin status.
 - **Pages**: Configure the application's navigation.
-Create new pages, define their URL path, and control who has access to them (by user, team, or admin group).
+Create new pages, define their URL path, and control who has access to them (by user or team).
 You can intuitively reorder pages by dragging and dropping them in the grid.
 Key system pages like "Admin Management" are pinned and cannot be moved.
 You can also instantly duplicate any page by dragging it onto the "Add New Page" (+) button.
-The "Manage Associated Tabs" popover now has a search bar to help you find tabs quickly.
 - **Tabs**: Manage the reusable content blocks (tabs) in a simple list view.
 Use the search bar to find a specific tab to edit.

 ### 8.2 Service Delivery Management (`/dashboard/service-delivery`)